JRMurr/JRMurr.github.io/src/content/blog/tix/vibe-coding-a-type-checkerlsp-for-nix.md

 To do that I figured the best way has to have a typechecker since it would help track what can be autocompleted and where things are defined.
 With that in mind I wanted a typechecker that has strong inference and use type annotations on the parts that would be too hard to infer.

-I have used TypeScript for many years now and while its not perfect its a very pragmatic language so I wanted to bring that power to nix.
+I have used TypeScript for many years now and while it's not perfect it's a very pragmatic language so I wanted to bring that power to nix.

 Here is what Tix can do